laravel-liberu/documentation/docs/backend/categories.md

 ## Usage

-The package is meant to be installed on an Enso project and customized as required (or used as it is if that is enough).
+The package is meant to be installed on an Liberu project and customized as required (or used as it is if that is enough).

-Note that this package is a dependency of the [products](https://docs.liberu.co.uk/backend/products.html) Enso package.
+Note that this package is a dependency of the [products](https://docs.liberu.co.uk/backend/products.html) Liberu package.

 ## Publishes